StanciuMarian/bookinfo-k8s-practice/README.md

 docker tag bookinfo-recommendations:1.0 marianstanciu15/bookinfo-recommendations:1.0
 docker push marianstanciu15/bookinfo-recommendations
 ```
-**4. Create a Kubernetes cluster using minikube**
+**4. Create a Kubernetes cluster**

+We can choose either Minikube or KinD.
+Minikube is more stable.

+**With Minikube**
 minikube recommends using a hypervisor or Docker to run the cluster.
 This example is using Docker to run the cluster, but you can specify other hypervisors.
 For Linux: `KVM`, `VirtualBox`
 For Windows: `Hyper-V`, `VirtualBox`
 For Mac: `HyperKit`, `VirtualBox`
 [more info](https://kubernetes.io/docs/setup/learning-environment/minikube/#specifying-the-vm-driver)
 ```
 $ minikube start --driver=docker
+#for Windows you could also try with '--driver=hyperv'

 😄  minikube v1.10.1 on Redhat 7.7
 ✨  Using the docker driver based on user configuration 👍  Starting control plane node minikube in cluster minikube